linode/docs/docs/applications/cloud-storage/how-to-use-zfs-on-ubuntu-16-04.md

     If asked about a configuration change in GRUB's config file.
 Select **keep the local version currently installed**.

-3. Install a metapackage that will automatically pull in the latest Ubuntu provided kernel, geared towards virtual machines.
+3. Install a metapackage that will pull in the latest Ubuntu provided kernel, geared towards virtual machines.

         apt install linux-image-virtual

-4. You'll activate booting with GRUB later on, which has a default timeout of 10 seconds, waiting for user input.
+4. You'll activate booting with GRUB later on, which has a default timeout of 10 seconds for user input.
 Change it to 0 and rebuild GRUB configuration files:

         sed -i.bak 's/GRUB_TIMEOUT.*/GRUB_TIMEOUT=0/' /etc/default/grub; update-grub

-5. After you've decided about how you're going to structure your ZFS build, follow the steps in this guide to [create new volumes and attach them to your Linode](/docs/platform/how-to-use-block-storage-with-your-linode).
+5. After deciding how to structure your ZFS build, follow the steps in this guide to [create new volumes and attach them to your Linode](/docs/platform/how-to-use-block-storage-with-your-linode).
 Ignore the steps about creating a filesystem, mounting, editing `fstab`.
 ZFS will take care of that.

 6. Linode's kernels, booted by default, don't include the ZFS module you'll need so you have to switch to the kernel provided by Ubuntu.
 In your Linode's dashboard, click **Edit** to make changes to your Ubuntu configuration profile.
 Under **Boot settings**, change the **Kernel** to **GRUB 2**.

     ![Changing Boot Settings](/docs/assets/zfs-ubuntu-changing-boot-settings.png)

-7. Reboot your Linode through the Linode Manager.
+7. Reboot through the Linode Manager.

 ## Install ZFS and Create a Pool